bernomone/citybreaking/README.md

 A github pages site with data analyses and reflections on overtourism, by me and [Martina Pugliese](https://github.com/martinapugliese)

-The blog can be acccess using this [link](https://bernomone.github.io/citybreaking/).
+The blog can be accessed using this [link](https://bernomone.github.io/citybreaking/).

 ## Acknowledgments